ComputerSocietyVITC/hms-frontend/README.md

    npm run start
    ```

-   This will serve the app on **http://localhost:3000** with optimized production code.
+   This will serve the app on http://localhost:3000 with optimized production code.

+## Commit Guidelines

+To maintain a clean and consistent commit history, follow these guidelines:

+- **Commit Messages**: Use meaningful commit messages that describe the changes you've made.
+If you're fixing a bug, use `fix: bug description`.
+For adding a new feature, use `feat: feature description`.
+For refactoring, use `refactor: description`.
+- **Branch Naming**: Use meaningful branch names that describe the feature or bug you're working on.
+For example, `feat/add-login-page` or `fix/fix-button-styling`.
+- **Pull Requests**: Create a pull request for each feature or bug fix.
+Add a meaningful title and description to the PR.
+Assign reviewers and labels as needed.

 ## Conclusion